 Meet a Specialist: Benjamin S. Bleier, M.D.

-A graduate of the University of Pennsylvania School of Medicine, Dr. Bleier also pursued his residency in Otolaryngology-Head and Neck Surgery at the University of Pennsylvania School of Medicine.
-He completed clinical fellowships in Rhinology and Endoscopic Skull Base Surgery at Medical University of South Carolina.
-Dr. Bleier currently lectures both nationally and internationally on the subjects of endoscopic management of sinus and skull base tumors and novel medical therapies for inflammatory sinus disease.
-He has authored over 30 peer-reviewed articles and book chapters in the field of sinus related disease and is currently editing a textbook on the subject of endoscopic cranial base reconstruction.
+A graduate of the University of Pennsylvania School of Medicine, Dr. Bleier also pursued his residency in otolaryngology—head and neck surgery at the University of Pennsylvania School of Medicine.
+Subsequently, he completed clinical fellowships in rhinology and endoscopic skull base surgery at Medical University of South Carolina.
+Dr. Bleier currently lectures both nationally and internationally on the subjects of endoscopic management of orbit and skull base tumors, endoscopic dacyrocystorhinostomy, causes and treatments of sinusitis, and intranasal drug delivery techniques to the brain.
+He has authored more than 80 peer-reviewed articles and book chapters, as well as two textbooks in the field of orbit- and sinus-related disease.

 Contact Dr. Bleier's office at 617- 573-3222.